i2group/analyze/documentation/developer_essentials_example_rest.md

         -   Clear the **Run applications directly from the workspace** check box
         -   Click **Publishing** \> **Never publish automatically**

-    8. Press Ctrl+s to save the settings
+    8. Press Ctrl+s to save the settings.

 2. Refresh the Eclipse user interface to ensure that it reflects the current state of the project.
 3. In your Eclipse workspace, open the `WebSphere Application Server V8.5 Liberty Profile/servers/newread/apps` folder, and delete the `da-subset-rest-example.war` application.